 The Company's contributions are allocated to eligible employees based on the ratio of each eligible employee's compensation to total compensation for all eligible employees during each year.
-ESOP contribution expense totaled \$-0-, \$176,061 and \$138,286 for 2008, 2007 and 2006, respectively.
-At December 31, 2008 the ESOP held 579,084 shares of Class A and 1,797,839 shares of Class C common stock of the Company.
+ESOP contribution expense totaled \$-0-, \$-0- and \$176,061 for 2009, 2008 and 2007, respectively.
+At December 31, 2009 the ESOP held 606,071 shares of Class A and 1,887,731 shares of Class C common stock of the Company.
 All shares held by the ESOP have been allocated to the participating employees and all shares held by the ESOP are considered outstanding for purposes of computing earnings per share.

-The Company has a 401(k) savings plan covering all eligible employees, as defined above, which includes employer participation in accordance with the provisions of Section 401(k) of the Internal Revenue Code.
-The plan allows participants to make pretax contributions up to a maximum of \$15,500, \$15,500 and \$15,000 for the years 2008, 2007 and 2006, respectively or the statutory limits.
+The Company has three 401(k) savings plans covering all eligible employees, as defined above, which includes employer participation in accordance with the provisions of Section 401(k) of the Internal Revenue Code.
+The plans allow participants to make pretax contributions up to a maximum of \$16,500, \$15,500 and \$15,500 for the years 2009, 2008 and 2007, respectively or the statutory limits.

 Beginning January 1, 2008, the Company elected to be a "Safe Harbor" Plan for its matching 401(k) contributions.
 The Company matched 100% of up to 3% of an employee's total annual compensation and matched 50% of 4% to 5% of an employee's annual compensation.
 The match was in Company Stock.
-The Company contribution for 2008 was \$365,925 under the "Safe Harbor" plan.
+The Company contribution for 2009 and 2008 was \$341,360 and \$365,925, respectively under the "Safe Harbor" plan.

 For the years prior to 2008 the Company matched up to 50% of each employee's investment in Company stock, up to 1/2 of 1% of the employee's total annual compensation.
 The Company's match was in Company stock and the amount of the match was at the discretion of the Company's Board of Directors.
-The Company's matching 401(k) contributions for 2007 and 2006 were \$10,001 and \$8,656, respectively.
+The Company's matching 401(k) contributions for 2007 was \$10,001.
 Also, the Company contributed, at the discretion of the Company's Board of Directors, an Employer Profit Sharing Contribution to the 401(k) savings plan.
 The Employer Profit Sharing Contribution was divided among three different classes of participants in the plan based upon the participant's title in the Company.
-The Company contributions for 2007 and 2006 were \$198,022 and \$162,584 respectively.
-All amounts contributed to the plan are deposited into a trust fund administered by an independent trustee.
+The Company contributions for 2007 was \$198,022.
+All amounts contributed to the plan are deposited into a trust fund administere d by an independent trustee.

 In 2001, the Company's Board of Directors adopted a Deferred Compensation Plan.
 Under the terms of the Plan, the Company will provide deferred compensation for a select group of management or highly compensated employees, within the meaning of Sections 201(2), 301(a)(3) and 401(a)(1) of the Employee Retirement Income Security Act of 1974, as amended.
 The Board has appointed a Committee of the Company to be the Plan Administrator and to determine the employees who are eligible to participate in the plan.
 The employees who participate may elect to defer a portion of their compensation into the plan.
 The Company may contribute into the plan at the discretion of the Company's Board of Directors.
-The Company's contributions for 2008, 2007 and 2006 were \$-0-, \$133,037 and \$125,558, respectively.
+The Company's contributions for 2009, 2008 and 2007 were \$-0-, \$-0- and \$133,037, respectively.